Before the Big Day:

 - Please set aside/ point out any details you’d like documented (ie: cufflinks, ties, shoes, rings, invitations, jewelry, flowers).
 Everything in one central location is usually easiest.

 - If you have gifts for each other, your wedding party, your parents etc. let me know!
 This makes for good photos!

 - The largest room with the most natural light should be kept neat and tidy as that’s where we’ll photograph you getting ready.
 If you’re getting ready in a hotel room, I’d recommend tucking everyone’s bags into the bathroom, taking out only what you need/want in the background of your photos.

 - I strive for real, authentic photos.
 Unless instructed otherwise, simply pretend I’m not there and carry about your conversations and actions as per usual.
 I’ll let you know when I need something from you.

 - Getting Married in a Suit: Please ensure you (and the rest of your party) have your dress pants and shirts on before I get there.
 Save the rest of your outfit for after I arrive.
-I’ll want candid shots of you getting ready and detail shots of your accessories (fun socks, ties, cufflinks, watch, jewelry etc. If you don’t know how to put a boutonniere on, don’t worry – I’m happy to help.
+I’ll want candid shots of you getting ready and detail shots of your accessories (fun socks, ties, cufflinks, watch, jewelry etc.) If you don’t know how to put a boutonniere on, don’t worry – I’m happy to help.
 I’ll even make sure it looks as though you did it all on your own for the photos. ;)

 - Getting Married in a Dress: Please do not put your dress or jewelry on before my arrival.
-Same as above, I’d like to capture all the details that make up your outfit beforehand, if possible.
+Same as above, I’d like to capture all the details that make up your outfits beforehand, if possible.

 - Check yourself and your long-haired friends for hair elastics around your wrists.